jeremyvlegros/jeremyvlegros/_posts/2023-05-26-opinion-twitter-cons-identity.md

 - "#twitter"
 ---

-`Twitter` is not what it was about :
+`Twitter` is changing :
 - posts are becoming enormous
-- verified identity meant a lot before, it was a social/web acknowledgment
+- verified identity had value, as a social/web acknowledgment
-- `Twitter` is essentially becoming the mirror of one person, its owner
+- it is essentially becoming a mirror of its owner